-H. Ownership of Assets
+I. Ownership of Assets

-- 1. Except for assets recognised as right-of-use assets in accordance with IFRS 16 Leases, the Authority has satisfactory title to all assets appearing in the balance sheet, and there are no liens or encumbrances on the Authority's assets, nor has any asset been pledged as collateral.
-All assets to which the Authority has satisfactory title appear in the balance sheet. - 2.
-All agreements and options to buy back assets previously sold have been properly recorded and adequately disclosed in the financial statements. - 3.
-There are no formal or informal compensating balance arrangements with any of our cash and investment accounts.
+- Except for assets capitalised under finance leases, the Authority] has satisfactory title to all assets appearing in the balance sheet(s), and there are no liens or encumbrances on the Authority's assets, nor has any asset been pledged as collateral.
+All assets to which the Authority has satisfactory title appear in the balance sheet(s). - All agreements and options to buy back assets previously sold have been properly recorded and adequately disclosed in the financial statements. - There are no formal or informal compensating balance arrangements with any of our cash and investment accounts.

-I. Reserves
+J. Reserves

-1. We have properly recorded or disclosed in the Authority financial statements the useable and unusable reserves.
+We have properly recorded or disclosed in the financial statements the useable and unusable reserves

-J. Contingent Liabilities
+K. Contingent Liabilities